 Olea europaea ‘Arbequina’ – a Spanish variety from Catalonia, small but vigorous, with good tolerance of frost and poorer soils.

-Olea europaea ‘Cipressino’ – a southern Italian variety, from Puglia, this has a good, upright habit and compact growth and a good choice for smaller gardens or pots.
+Olea europaea ‘Cipressino’ – a southern Italian variety from Puglia, this has an upright, compact growth habit, making it a good choice for smaller gardens or for growing in pots.
 It is hardy and good for coastal gardens.

 Olea europaea ‘Frantoio’ – a classic Tuscan olive tree, self-fertile and the source of many bottles of olive oil.
-Easy to grow in the UK and a good choice if you want a reliable fruiting tree
+Easy to grow in the UK and a good choice if you want a reliably productive tree

 Olea europaea ‘Leccino’ – a reliable Italian variety that does very well in the UK climate.